 Students' ability to discuss the appropriateness of practical procedures and associated calculations is related to their practical experience throughout VCE Chemistry.
 Responses to this question suggested that further discussion of procedures and associated calculations when considering experimental work is needed."

-Excerpt from: VCE Chemistry examination report 2015
+Excerpt from the VCE Chemistry Examination Reports 2015 - 2017